 (b) other services as may be agreed to by the Parties from time-to-time.

 5.4 Maximization of Generation Margin .
-In performing the Services, except as may be otherwise agreed to by Owner, Energy Manager shall attempt at all times to maximize Generation Margin.
-The obligation to maximize Generation Margin shall not oblige Energy Manager to provide Owner with the best prices or opportunities available, or to present any potential Long Term or Mid-Term Commodity Transactions
+Subject to the limitations expressed elsewhere in this Agreement, particularly Section 2.4, in performing the Services, except as may be otherwise agreed to by Owner, Energy Manager shall attempt at all times to maximize Generation Margin.
+The obligation to maximize Generation Margin shall not oblige Energy Manager to provide Owner with the best prices or opportunities available or to present any transaction of a particular quality, term or duration.

 5.5 Reporting Requirements .
 Subject to Section 8.1 below, monthly and quarterly, or at such other times as may be reasonably requested by Owner’s Representative, or whenever requested by Lenders, Energy Manager shall submit to Owner summary reports of all transactions entered into in connection with the Services.

-[5.6 Limitation on Energy Manager’s Responsibility.
-Nothing in this Agreement imposes any delivery or imbalance risk on Energy Manager in connection with Energy Management or Fuel Management Services.]
+5.6 Limitation on Energy Manager’s Responsibility.
+Nothing in this Agreement imposes any delivery or imbalance risk on Energy Manager in connection with Energy Management or Fuel Management Services.

 ARTICLE VI